j4lando/LimbDetectionTest/README.md

-# FFTinC-
+# LimbDetectionTest-
-bare bones FFT implementation and testing
+expirementing on accuracy of horizion detection with different algorithms and lighting